zhongyuan1995/ImmersiveRigging/README.md

     build instructions: (in develop branch)
         Clone the develop branch of the cgv framework Click on define_system_variables.bat to define the path to the framework.
-        * Clone this project in the "plugins" folder in the cgv framework, this is required by some relative file paths in the code.
+        * Clone this project in the "plugins" folder in the cgv framework, this is required by some relative file paths in the code when loading and saving data in vr. otherwise, you have to manually change the working directory varible in vr_rigging.h: working_dir = "../../../plugins/vr_rigging/gen_dataset/";
+            this is a relative path from .sln project directory to our dataset directory. contact me for any issues.
         Generate makefiles with the help of the proj_new/vr_rigging_new.pj as normal.
         Compile it.
     usage description: